Christchurch Web Solutions Terms Of Business

 Browser testing no longer means attempting to make a website look the same in browsers of different capabilities or on devices with different size screens.
 It does mean ensuring that a person’s experience of a design should be appropriate to the capabilities of a browser or device.

 We test our work in current versions of major desktop browsers including those made by Apple (Safari), Google (Chrome), Microsoft (Edge), Mozilla Firefox and Opera.
-We’ll also test to ensure that people who use Microsoft Internet Explorer 11 for Windows get an appropriate experience.
-We won’t test in other older browsers unless agreed separately.
+We won’t test in other older browsers unless we agreed separately.
 If you need an enhanced design for an older browser, we can provide a separate estimate for that.

 Mobile browser testing